xuanyuwang/SAX/README.md

 ### Code review
  - https://github.com/dolaameng/pysax.
 2 years ago.
+    - Refer to the paper of year 2007: Experiencing SAX: a novel symbolic representation of time series
  - https://github.com/nphoff/saxpy.
 4 years ago.
  - https://github.com/melsabagh/sax.
 3 years ago.
 In C++, but might be useful in the aspect of architecture.